cynthiapinedoh79/Project2js/README.md

 Headline Prompt:

-- "Needs Bookkeeping?" – A clear, central question targeting the user’s intent.
+- HOME: "Needs Bookkeeping?" – A clear, central question targeting the user’s intent.

 - Background Image: A professional, finance-related image (charts and a hand with a pen) that supports the bookkeeping theme.